ThomasLeconte/discord-starter-package/README.md

 - `token`: Your bot private token
 - `prefix`: Your bot prefix which be used at start of all your commands (when slash command option is not enabled on command)
 - `slashCommands`: Precise if you want to use Slash Commands system on all your commands.
+- `autoLog`: Define if you want automatic logs when commands are executed for see command name, player and arguments provided.
 - `adminRole`: Admin role name who's needed to admin commands.
 User will need to have a role with this name to allow execution.
 - `options`: Options that you want to add on your bot.
 This property is just a copy of `Discord.CLientOptions` class.